 SECTION 154 distribution of literature

-SOURCE: Rights and Responsibilities of Community: A Code of Student Conduct
+SOURCE: NDSU President Rights and Responsibilities of Community: A Code of Student Conduct

 All individuals or organizations responsible for distribution of literature on campus must be identified on the literature.

 All individuals or organizations distributing literature will be held responsible for cleaning up all litter resulting from its distribution.
 Clean-up costs will be assessed to any such person or group which does not clean up all such litter within a reasonable time.